marcinwalczak2/HTML-Doc-Scanner/README.md

 # About Docscanner
 Docscanner allows you to streamline your documentation workflow by detecting words or phrases listed in a _.csv_ file in an inputted _.html_ file.
 If any words/phrases are detected, Docscanner returns both the word/phrase as well as the line number that it is located on.
-This helps eliminate human error when applying style guide content standards.
+This helps eliminate human error when applying style guide content standards in a documentation project.

 The script is case insensitive and is also capable of finding duplicate words/phrases on the same line in the _.html_ file.